Breeze Energy, an energy and gas supplier servicing 18,000 domestic clients, has recently ceased to trade.

-Philippa Rockford, Ofgem Director for Future Retail Markets, advised the customers of Breeze Energy to sit tight and let the agency work on their behalf.
-Their outstanding credit balances and money owed by Breeze are to be honoured by the new supplier to make the transition hassle-free for customers.
+Philippa Rockford, Ofgem Director for Future Retail Markets, advised the customers of Breeze Energy to sit tight and let the agency’s safety net run in their favor.
+Their outstanding credit balances and money owed by the non-operational company are to be honoured by the new supplier to make the transition a smooth one.

-Despite their supplier going bust, Breeze customers can rely on their energy supply as usual.
+Despite Breeze’s cessation of trading, customers were able to rely on their energy supply as usual.
 Many customers were worried that their supply might be affected, which could have been unfortunate seeing as it happened during the holiday season.

-A few days after Breeze Energy ceased trading, Ofgem announced that it had assigned British Gas to supply the 18,000 former clients of the defunct firm.
+A few days after Breeze Energy ceased trading, Ofgem announced that it had assigned British Gas to supply the former 18,000 domestic clients of the now-defunct firm.
 The selection process was overseen by the agency and determined the energy supplier giant to be the most favourable choice for the customers.

-British Gas offered the most competitive tariff for the current and existing clients of Breeze Energy.
-The company will also bear a significant amount of the costs that Breeze had amassed while it was trading.
+British Gas offered the most competitive tariff for Breeze Energy clients.
+The company will also shoulder the significant amount of costs that the firm has amassed during its run.

-Customers are welcome to relay their queries to the company’s chat option, found on its website.
+Customers are welcome to relay their queries via the company’s chat option on their website.
 FAQs have also been posted on their page at www.britishgas.co.uk.

-Customers have been moved to a new tariff that British Gas call “Cap Tracker Plus Sep 2021”, and which has no exit fee.
+Customers have been moved to a new tariff that British Gas call the “Cap Tracker Plus Sep 2021” tariff, which has no exit fee.
 Customers will only be able to switch to a different tariff or provider once their account has been fully set up by the company.

 Ofgem has strongly advised customers to wait for the transfer to be completed before switching to a different supplier.
-Once their account has been fully set up by British Gas, customers can go ahead and make a switch without paying exit fees.
+When their account has been fully set up by British Gas, the customer can go ahead and make the switch without paying exit fees.

-For existing credit balances made to Breeze Energy, the customer can expect British Gas to honour the account and inform the customer as soon as it is transferred to the new tariff.
-The company respects Ofgem’s safety net and is upholding it for customers who have been switched from Breeze Energy.
+For existing credit balances made to Breeze Energy, the customer can expect British Energy to honour their credit and inform the customer as soon as it has been shifted to the new account.
+The company respects Ofgem’s safety net and enforces it for accounts that have been switched from the now-defunct firm.

-As regards debts or outstanding payments, the company is still working out a process that will resolve such issues.
+For debts or outstanding payments, the company is still working out a process that will resolve the issue.